New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 A 34-year-old construction worker from the Bronx was killed in a forklift accident at a job site in Queens on Tuesday, March 13.
 The accident occurred at the site on 89th Avenue near 150th Street at around 11 am.
 The worker was riding on top of the forklift when the operator put the machinery in reverse, causing the 34-year-old to fatally strike his head on a beam near a low part of the ceiling.
 He was pronounced dead at the scene.

-The construction site had five open Environmental Control Board violations, including one for working without a permit in 2017.
+The construction site had five open Environmental Control Board violations, including one issued in 2017 for working without a permit.
 There were also multiple active stop-work orders at the site.
 The Department of Buildings issued a violation for failure to safeguard a construction site.

 February 16, 2018 – New Jersey Construction Worker Injured In 20-Foot Fall